aws-samples/amazon-rekognition-custom-labels-batch-processing/README.md

-# Serverless computer vision label detection
+# Batch Image Processing with Amazon Rekognition Custom Labels

+Amazon Rekognition is a computer vision service that makes it easy to add image and video analysis to your applications using proven, highly scalable, deep learning technology that requires no machine expertise to use.
+With Amazon Rekognition, you can identify objects, people, text, scenes, and activities in images and videos, as well as detect any inappropriate content.
+Amazon Rekognition also provides highly accurate facial analysis and facial search capabilities that you can use to detect, analyze, and compare faces for a wide variety of use cases.

-The ability to apply custom inferencing in images is a use case that is of advantage in many domains.
-This ability can help us use computer vision to identify the objects and scenes that are specific to a business need.
-For example, you can find your logo in social media posts, identify your products on store shelves, classify machine parts in an assembly line, distinguish healthy and infected plants etc. The computer vision capability is often built with deep learning models.
-It automates extraction, analysis, classification and understanding of useful information from a single image or a sequence of images.
-The image data can take many forms, however for this example solution we will focus on png and jpg/ jpeg images only.
+Amazon Rekognition Custom Labels allows you to identify the objects and scenes in images that are specific to your business needs.
+For example, you can find your logo in social media posts, identify your products on store shelves, classify machine parts in an assembly line, distinguish healthy and infected plants etc. Amazon Rekognition Custom Labels provides a very simple end-to-end experience where you start by labeling a dataset.
+Custom Labels then build a custom machine learning model for you by inspecting the data and selecting the right machine learning algorithm.
+Once your model is trained you can start using your model immediately for image analysis.
+If you expect to process images in batches (e.g. once a day or week, or at scheduled times during the day), you can provision your custom model at scheduled times.

-In this project, we will reference Amazon Rekognition or Amazon Lookout for Vision to use for a computer vision inferencing capability.
-To use it with either service, customers need to create a project, upload a few images and train a model to recognise their custom labels in the provided images.
-To use custom inferencing, instead of thousands of images, you can upload a small set of training images (typically a few hundred images or less) that are specific to your use case.
-You can do this by using the easy-to-use console.
-If your images are already labeled, the Amazon computer vision service (Amazon Rekognition or Amazon Lookout for Vision) can begin training a model in a short time.
-Once trained, the model can be started to use it for inferencing.
-It it recommended to stop the model after use to optimise on cost incurred while the model is running.
+In this post, we show how you can build cost-optimal batch solution with Amazon Rekognition Custom Labels which provision your custom model at scheduled times, process all your images, and then deprovision your resources to avoid incurring extra cost.

 This project contains source code and supporting files for a serverless application that you can deploy with the SAM CLI or using the Cloudformation links below.
-The application can be used for Computer Vision inferencing using Amazon Rekognition or Amazon Lookout for Vision.
 It includes the following files and folders:

 - \functions - Code for the application's Lambda functions to check the presence of messages in a Queue, start or stop a Amazon Rekognition Custom Label Model, Analyse Images using a Custom Label Model.
 - template.yaml - A template that defines the application's AWS resources.